SohierDane/Weather_Modeling/README.md

 In response to these problems I have:
   * Alerted NOAA to the errors.
-  * Contacted the AWS team that manages [Amazon's public GSOD mirror](https://aws.amazon.com/datasets/daily-global-weather-measurements-1929-2009-ncdc-gsod/) about hosting a version of GSOD with reprocessed data & corrected metadata
+  * Contacted the AWS team that manages [Amazon's public GSOD mirror](https://aws.amazon.com/datasets/daily-global-weather-measurements-1929-2009-ncdc-gsod/) about hosting a version of GSOD with reprocessed data & corrected metadata.
   * Launched a separate project ([easy_GSOD](https://github.com/SohierDane/easy_GSOD))
   focused entirely on providing tools downloading, cleaning, and correcting NOAA's raw GSOD data.